-A Shark in Cyprus in 1901, September 23, had attacked a teen male at Larnaca in Southern Cyprus.
-The teen guy was swimming while the shark came and bitten him on his arms, legs, and chests.
+A Shark in Cyprus in 1901, on September 23, had attacked a teen male at Larnaca in Southern Cyprus.
+The teen guy was swimming while the shark came and bitten him on his arms, legs, and chest.
 Specialists said the shark was 2 meters long, and his bite was fatal.
 After that, no other cases have occurred.

 What kinds of Sharks could be found in the Cyprus waters?